Our commitment to an affordable education means we only invest in the things that improve your learning experience.

-You must pay the state-imposed assessment of $0.00 per thousand dollars for the Student Tuition Recovery Fund (STRF) if all of the following applies to you:
+You must pay the state-imposed assessment of the Student Tuition Recovery Fund (STRF) if all of the following applies to you:

 You are a student in an educational program, who is a California resident, or are enrolled in a residency program, and prepay all of parts of your tuition either by cash, guaranteed student loans, or personal loans, and

 Any third-party payer such as an employer, government program or other payer, does not pay your total charges unless you have a separate agreement to repay the third party.

 You are not eligible for the protection from the STRF and you are not required to pay the STRF assessment if either of the following applies:

 You are not a California resident, or are not enrolled in a residency program, or